All posts

-Coaching Lenses6 min
+Coaching Lenses6 min read

-Think Like JJ Redick: Why Spacing and Sequencing Win Playoff Games
+Think Like JJ Redick: Spacing + Sequencing

 JJ Redick's coaching philosophy is built on precision - spacing geometry, clean reads, and organized cutting.